naver/splade/README.md

 To simplify setting up, we made available all our data folders, which can be [downloaded here](https://download.europe.naverlabs.com/splade/sigir22/data.tar.gz).
-This link includes queries, documents and hard negative data, allowing for training under the `EnsembleDistil` setting (see [v2 bis] paper).
+This link includes queries, documents and hard negative data, allowing for training under the `EnsembleDistil` setting (see [v2bis] paper).
 For other settings (`Simple`, `DistilMSE`, `SelfDistil`), you also have to download:

 * [(`Simple`) standard BM25 Triplets](https://download.europe.naverlabs.com/splade/sigir22/triplets.tar.gz)